Italsensor/RPI-MINI-UPS-R0/README.md

 Examples files for the RPI-MINI-UPS board can be found inside the *Examples* folder.

 *ex-i2c.py*
+python script to show how communicate through the I2C bus with the MINI-UPS-BOARD (with using the smbus module).

+*ex-subprocess-i2c.py*
-python script to show how communicate through the I2C bus with the MINI-UPS-BOARD.
+python script to show how communicate through the I2C bus with subprocess module (without using the smbus module).

 **Board picture**